-CAPITAL EQUIPMENT: Property that has a useful life of more than one year and a total acquisition cost at or greater than the capitalization threshold of the unit cost of \$5,000.
+CAPITAL EQUIPMENT: Equipment that has a useful life of more than one year and a unit cost of \$5,000 or more.
 If equipment is affixed to a building and is not moveable without significant deinstallation, the equipment is considered fixed equipment and is capitalized as part of the building.